Meningitis in children

 Haemophilus influenzae type B

-The pneumococcal conjugate vaccine (7vPCV) is now recommended for all children, and is given as part of the National Immunisation Program Schedule.
-Recommendations for vaccination with 23vPPV depend upon your age and whether you belong to a group particularly at risk of pneumococcal disease, such as Aboriginal or Torres Strait Islander people.
+The pneumococcal conjugate vaccine (13vPCV) is recommended for all children, and is given as part of the National Immunisation Program Schedule.
+Vaccination with 23vPPV may also be recommended for certain children who are at increased risk of pneumococcal disease.

 |Meningitis: what the words mean|